yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/OS.md

 ### Bootstrap OS

 A bootstrap program from ROM is first executed and starts OS program from disk.
 GRUB is an example of an open-source bootstrap program for Linux systems.

+### Real-time system

+A real-time system is a computer system that requires not only that the computing results be "correct" but also that the results be produced within a specified deadline period.